Dr. Yazhuo Kong

 Ph.D: University of Sheffield

-I have moved to Beijing since December 2016 as Research Professor and Director of the Pain Neuroimaging and Translational Research Centre, Institute of Psychology, Chinese Academy of Sciences.
+I have moved to Beijing since 2017 as PI of the Lab for Intergrative Neuroimaging of Pain (LINIP) , Institute of Psychology, Chinese Academy of Sciences.

 Joe Yazhuo Kong